Poppy Pritchard

-Poppy Pritchard (born 3 December 2005) is an English professional footballer who plays as a forward for Women's Super League 2 club Durham, on loan from Women's Super League club Manchester City, and the England under-19 team.
+Poppy Pritchard (born 3 December 2005) is an English professional footballer who plays as a forward for Women's Super League 2 club Leicester City.
+She previously played for Manchester City, Durham, on loan for Crystal Palace, Newcastle United and Celtic, and the England under-19 team.

 Club career

 An academy product of Women's Championship club Durham, Pritchard started her senior career at Durham, making a total of 22 appearances and scoring twice.
 She made 4 appearances in the 2022–23 Championship season, followed by another 13 in the 2023–24 season.

 On 22 November 2022, Pritchard scored a hat trick for Durham under-21 team against Manchester United, becoming the first team to win against United's U21 side with a 3–2 result.
 In the 2022–23 season, she scored at total of 18 goals and provided 3 assists for Durham U21 team.

 On 31 January 2024, Pritchard signed for Manchester City on a three-and-a-half-year deal, after interest from several WSL clubs including Tottenham Hotspur.

 On 13 September 2024, Pritchard joined Crystal Palace on loan for the 2024–25 season.
 The loan ended on 13 January 2025 and she returned to Manchester City.
 Five days later, she joined Women's Championship club Newcastle United on loan for the remainder of the 2024–25 season.

 On 4 September 2025, Durham announced that Pritchard had returned to the club on a season-long loan from Manchester City for the 2025-26 season.
+Having made 15 appearances and two assists in all competitions for Durham in the 2025-26 season, it was announced on 15 January 2026, that she had been recalled by Manchester City.

+On 23 January 2026, Celtic announced the signing of Pritchard, alongside City teammate Tara O'Hanlon, for the remainder of the 2025–26 season.

+On 17 August 2026, Pritchard joined recently-relegated WSL 2 side Leicester City on a three-year contract.